 Every photograph on this site was taken using a completely wild subject in its natural habitat.

 I’ve visited zoos and I’ve watched animals in captivity, particularly as a child.
 I’ve also done so as recently as 2015 to see if it would provide a stimulus to a family member who was in the advanced stages of Alzheimer’s disease.
 I seem to remember that I used to enjoy visiting zoos as a young child, but even then I had reservations.
 One memory that has never left me is from a time that I visited a zoo with my father, and watched as one of the larger primates sat near the bars, holding on to them with one hand and cradling and feeding her baby with the other, with a look of both sadness and disdain on her face towards the many human onlookers.
 Anthropomorphism should be avoided, but particularly when dealing with such human-like species, and in such an artificial circumstance, it’s hard not to do it.
 Ever since, I’ve been uncomfortable seeing animals in captivity, but I’m sure that would have happened sooner or later anyway.
-Stripped of its natural behaviour, freedom, social groups, and the ecosystem in which it normally exists, I find a captive Leopard to be no more of a Leopard than its stuffed counterpart specimen in the corridors of the Natural History Museum.
+Stripped of its natural behaviour, freedom, social groups, and the ecosystem in which it normally exists, I find a captive specimen to be no more than its stuffed counterpart specimen in the corridors of the Natural History Museum.
 That’s not to say I don’t think there can sometimes be a place for captivity.
 Zoos just aren’t for me.

 It’s certainly true to say that captive creatures will invariably give the photographer infinitely more opportunity to nail the shot, and there are no rules governing the declaration of captive subjects in wildlife photography.
 The overwhelming majority of photos found online of certain British species such as, for example, Harvest Mouse and Scottish Wildcat, are captive.
 Harvest Mice don’t pose for close-ups on top of ears of corn in the daylight, Scottish Wildcats can’t be approached for a close-up picture while sunning themselves in the afternoon, and the natural habitat of Red and Fallow Deer isn’t enclosed behind the walls of a London park.
 There’s nothing wrong with photographing any of these species in those circumstances, but it would bring me no enjoyment, no matter how good the resulting pictures.
 Incidentally, my own photos of wild Harvest Mice were taken during licensed small mammal surveys, and whilst I have photographed a Scottish Wildcat, the only way I could manage it was with a camera trap at night, the resulting terrible images taking over two years to achieve, and bringing me far more satisfaction than a perfect shot of a captive cat ever could.
 In the same way that seeing a captive specimen does nothing for me, neither does photographing one.